jaredhanson/passport/README.md

 authentication using [OAuth](http://oauth.net/) (for example, via [Facebook](http://www.facebook.com/) or [Twitter](http://twitter.com/)), or federated authentication using [OpenID](http://openid.net/).

-Before asking passport to authenticate a request, the strategy (or strategies) used by an application must be configured.
+Before authenticating requests, the strategy (or strategies) used by an application must be configured.

     passport.use(new LocalStrategy(
       function(username, password, done) {